Showing top 0 results 0 results found

 I don’t think there’s a marketing concept that’s been emphasized stronger than storytelling in the last couple of years.
 It’s not about telling stories just for the sake of it, but using them to get people’s attention for specific reasons and connecting them to fundamental brand values and beliefs.

 One of the highlights from this year’s Super Bowl ads is Be The One from Microsoft.
 The 60-second clip tells the story of Katie Sowers, an offensive assistant coach for the San Francisco 49ers.
-She’s just made history as the first female coach at the Super Bowl, and the ad focuses on how, since she was a little girl, she always wanted to become a coach.
+She’s just made history as the first female coach at the Super Bowl, and the ad focuses on how, since she was a little, she has always wanted to become a coach.

 I love how Microsoft branding is almost non-existent throughout the video.
 Yes, Katie is using their Surface Book.
 Still, it’s just a tiny detail that complements her hard work.
 The message is that you’re never out of your depth if you back your talent with hard work.